Survivor 42: Reception

-Critical reception

 Survivor 42 received mainly positive reviews with praise directed towards the cast, editing, and the eventual winner.
 However, the season received some criticism for repeating many of the twists and challenges from Survivor 41.
 Dalton Ross of Entertainment Weekly ranked this season 20th out of 42.
 He stated that "the entire season often felt like a rerun" due to the repetition of the format used in the previous season.
 However, he praised the producers and editing direction for having more focus on the players rather than the twists and called Maryanne's victory the best story of the season.
 Jake Cole of Slant Magazine ranked the season 8th out of 42, praising the cast, editing, gameplay, and the winner's "masterclass" Final Tribal Council performance.
 Gordon Holmes of Xfinity said that "For better or for worse, seasons 41 and 42 are going to be linked together forever.
 They're basically an identical format with different casts.
 And 41 was fine while 42 was great."
 Andy Dehnart of reality blurred called Survivor 42 an improvement over the previous season due to "a clearer, stronger story arc that spans at least half the season, if not more."
+In 2024, Nick Caruso of TVLine ranked this season 24th out of 47.